Cost of Living in Cincinnati

 So how affordable is Cincinnati?
-Cincinnati’s cost of living index is 84.6.
+Cost of living index in Cincinnati is 84.6.
 This index is determined by the cost of housing, groceries, transportation, health, and utilities.
 To put it simply, your dollar goes a long way here.
 Overall, Cincinnati’s cost of living is 8% lower than the national average.
 Living in Cincinnati is shockingly affordable when compared to other cities, yet the quality of life here is just as good, if not better.

 Is Cincinnati housing affordable?
 Absolutely.
 From the downtown business districts to the suburbs, Cincinnati has quality neighborhoods to fit any budget.
 Whether you are looking to rent an apartment or buy a house for a large family, Cincinnati has a neighborhood for you.

-Cincinnati is big on food, and thankfully, it’s inexpensive to buy groceries here.
+Cincinnati is big on food, and thankfully, it’s inexpensive to buy groceries here leading to a low-cost of living.
 Our biggest grocery store is Kroger, a Fortune 500 company based right here in Cincinnati.
 In addition to Kroger, we have Whole Foods, Trader Joe’s, Aldi, Jungle Jim’s International Market, and more.
 Want to buy groceries from a local market?
 Try Findlay Market, one of the most famous outdoor markets in the world.